May 01, 2025

 c) have no apparent economic purpose.

-EDD must be conducted when obliged entities, such as financial institutions, correspond with companies inside the EU that potentially pose a high risk of money laundering and terrorist financing, or with any companies outside the EU.
+EDD must be conducted when obligated entities, such as financial institutions, correspond with companies inside the EU that potentially pose a high risk of money laundering and terrorist financing, or with any companies outside the EU.

 Please see the full list of higher risk factors in Annex 2 of the GWG.